February 13, 2017

 Both versions of the American enameled radiator emblem used by the American Motor Car Company shown above are extremely rare.

-After the reorganization of the company as the American Motors Company in 1911, the American enameled radiator emblem was simplified to a single-piece emblem, which is very rare, see below:
+After the reorganization of the company as the American Motors Company in 1911, the American radiator emblem was simplified to a single-piece red, white and blue enamel emblem, which is very rare, see below:

 This is a single-piece American radiator emblem (c1911-1914) mjs